reframejs/reframe/readme.md

   The HTML is statically served and the load time is decreased.
 - **SSR**
   <br/>
-  All pages are rendered to HTML before being hydrated, decreasing the (perceived) load time.
+  Pages are rendered to HTML before being hydrated, decreasing the (perceived) load time.